How to Thin Oil Based Polyurethane: Expert Tips and Solutions

 Identifying the most effective thinning agents for oil-based polyurethane

-5. Store properly: Keep your polyurethane and thinning agents in a cool, stable environment to maintain their effectiveness.
+5. Store properly: Keep polyurethane and thinning agents in a cool, stable environment to maintain their effectiveness.

 How should you mix and apply thinned oil-based polyurethane?